 - Excellent writing, communication, presentation, and group facilitation skills

-- Excellent opportunity to make a significant impact in the lives of underserved youth
+- Excellent opportunity to make a significant impact in the lives of numerous underserved youth.

-- Entrepreneurial organization; implement your own ideas and see the effects
+- Entrepreneurial organization; implement your own ideas and immediately see the effects.

-- Meet and interact with multifarious individuals in the technology industry
+- Opportunity to meet and interact with multifarious individuals in the technology industry.

-- Play a fundamental role in building a national program
+- Opportunity to play a fundamental role in building an international program.

 - Opportunity to innovate in building effective models for holistic technology instruction

-- Travel and supervise transportation of students as needed
+- Travel and supervise the transportation of students as needed.